Beyond the Classroom: Careers in Special Education for M.Ed. Graduates

 Why Choose Kent State University’s Online M.Ed. in Special Education?

 Kent State’s online M.Ed. in Special Education prepares graduates with the knowledge, skills, and flexibility to pursue these varied career paths.
-The program’s curriculum emphasizes evidence-based practices, leadership skills, and a holistic approach to special education, ensuring that graduates are ready to take on roles that require expertise and a commitment to inclusivity.
+The program’s curriculum emphasizes evidence-based practices, leadership skills, and a holistic approach to special education, ensuring that graduates are prepared for roles that require expertise and a commitment to supporting all learners.
 The fully online format allows working professionals to advance their education without sacrificing their current responsibilities.

 Take the Next Step in Your Special Education Career